project-laguardia/confq/README.md

-# The Laguardia SDK
+# confq

-A set of common tools used by the Laguardia project to manage and interact with repositories.
+A state configuration manager based on OpenWRT's UCI and Dasel.